EffectOrientedProgramming/book/Chapters/06_Composability.md

 ## Fully Composed

-Now that we have all of these well-defined effects, we can wield them in any combination and sequence we desire.
+Now that we have all of these well-defined Effects, we can wield them in any combination and sequence we desire.

 ```scala 3 mdoc:silent
 import zio.*